justinjudefernandes/SOC-Threat-Hunting-with-Microsoft-Sentinel/README.md

 - Establish automated Sentinel playbooks for phishing triage and response.

 ### 🧠 Lessons Learned:
-Email authentication failures do not guarantee blocking if policies are misconfigured.
+- Email authentication failures do not guarantee blocking if policies are misconfigured.
-Threat intelligence validation is critical for confirming malicious infrastructure.
+- Threat intelligence validation is critical for confirming malicious infrastructure.
-Sentinel workbooks significantly improve visibility and SOC decision-making speed.
+- Sentinel workbooks significantly improve visibility and SOC decision-making speed.
-KQL-driven hunting is essential for uncovering hidden or correlated threats.
+- KQL-driven threat hunting is essential for uncovering hidden or correlated threats.
-Phishing investigations require cross-correlation between email, identity, and endpoint telemetry.
+- Phishing investigations require cross-correlation between email, identity, and endpoint telemetry.
-Effective SOC operations depend on automation, enrichment, and consistent alert tuning
+- Effective SOC operations depend on automation, enrichment, and consistent alert tuning.